nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 	 - Make sure that you're logged in to your personal Azure account (not @Cyberxsecurity), where your Cloud Security&ndash;unit VMs are located.

-2. Next, access the app service resource that you created on Day 1.
+2. Next, access the app service resource that you created on Part 1.

 3. From the menu on the left side of the screen, select "Networking."